kap14275819/ZSL/README.md

 #### 5. Create a list of pledges that will be used, that are related to each fot he habitats within the game

 #### These were some of the objectives for the project, these were like the user stories however a lot more specific to a task.
 These with the user stories helped us focus on the project better and allowed us to work more effieciently when delivering out training event within ZSL.

+### Project Management Plan
+#### This part of the document specifies a plan for the development of the game and outlines the resources and schedule that will be included within the development.
+It will be subject to change during the game's development.
+The plan is based of the objectives and aims in the previous section.

 ### Cost:
 #### The first thing that was looked upon is the time, since this project was for a competition which means the work we were doing was for free, so the cost of our time equalled to £0.
 Secondly, the items that 'cost' money was the systems that were used to creat the app.
 So in order for use to develop the application, we needed to have a system which exceeded our needs and requirements.
 The systems that were used at college are roughly around £1500 each.
 This brings the cost up to £6000 as they're 4 of us within the group.